 Power of Thought: The story of Alexander the Great and Diogenes

 Diogenes was a Greek philosopher that lived in the streets.
 He lived in a huge barrel and had nothing besides his philosophy.
 The people in the city of Corinth laughed at Diogenes, and he laughed back at them.
 Diogenes mocked the people for never being satisfied and always striving for money, status and power.
 The people were surprised at how a man like Diogenes can be happy.
 Thus, Diogenes became a famous philosopher in the city.
-The people of Corinth actually became more thankful for what they had over time as they observed Diogenes and his philosophy.
+The people of Corinth unwillingly became more thankful for what they had as they observed Diogenes.

-One day, Alexander the Great came to the city of Corinth.
+One day, Alexander the Great entered the city of Corinth.
 Everyone feared Alexander - he was an absolute ruler, a warrior and a king.
 Alexander had conquered the world and gained the title of Pharaoh of Egypt.
 A pupil of Aristotle himself.

-The mightiest in the city went to Alexander's palace to give personal thanks for everything Alexander had done for the city.
-Alexander expected Diogenes to come whereas he had become a famous character in the city.
-However, Diogenes never came.
-Alexander, surprised and annoyed, went down to Diogenes to personally confront him about this matter.
-It is said that the Alexander's shadow alone covered the entire marketplace and the street where Diogenes was sitting.
-Diogenes was sitting beside his barrel reading books of philosophy.
+The mightiest in the city went to Alexander's palace to give personal thanks for everything Alexander had done for the world.
+Alexander expected Diogenes to visit the palace since he had become a famous philosopher in the city.
+However, the philosopher never visited the palace.
+Alexander, surprised and possibly annoyed, went down to Diogenes to personally confront him about this matter.
+Diogenes was sitting in the sun, philosophizing over existence.
+It is said that Alexander's shadow alone covered the entire marketplace where Diogenes was residing.

-Alexander had been a pupil of Aristotle.
-Alexander was thus an intelligent ruler and knew his philosophy well.
-Alexander informed Diogenes that it is a bold and weird move by a slave-philosopher not to come to the King himself.
-However, Alexander understood that Diogenes had been a helpful force in society so Alexander decided to forgive him.
-Not only did Alexander forgive Diogenes, Alexander wanted to reward him for his good deeds and positive influence on the city.
+Alexander had been a pupil of Aristotle and was himself a student of philosophy; he respected philosophy and knew the ultimate power behind it.
+Alexander recognized that Diogenes had been a helpful force in society.
+Therefore, Alexander decided to forgive Diogenes.
+Not only did Alexander forgive Diogenes, but Alexander also wanted to reward him for his virtue and positive influence.

-Alexander thus offered Diogenes a tremendous reward: anything Diogenes wished he would get instantly from Alexander himself.
-He could wish for a palace, unlimited money or mighty power.
+Alexander offered Diogenes a tremendous reward: anything Diogenes wished he would get instantly from Alexander himself.
+He could wish for a palace, unlimited money or power.

 Power of Thought - to use acceptance as a tool when facing anxiety and fear

 Alexander had conquered the world.
 Diogenes had conquered himself, and thus also Alexander.
 Diogenes clearly understood that his response could evoke anger in Alexander and that he could be executed on the spot.
-Diogenes had accepted this and thus conquered his fear.
-Diogenes had accepted that he might die and that it might be painful, and that he himself would feel the emotion of fear in the process.
-He had accepted all of these thoughts, thus neutralizing them.
+Diogenes had accepted this and therefore conquered his fear.
+Diogenes had accepted that he might die and that it might be painful.
+He had accepted all such thoughts, leaving them powerless and neutralized.

 How to use this in everyday life

 Your brain will become better at being anxious if you are consistently anxious.
 The brain learns that to be anxious is important.
 If you play an instrument, for example the guitar, your brain physically allocates more space for your fingertips.
-This is why it is important to stop being anxious, and you can use a variety of cognitive tools to stop the process of anxiety.
-Learning to think realistically through behavioral experiments is one tool.
-In this article we are focusing on acceptance of thoughts and consequences.
-These are also tools.
-These will help the brain to think realistically over time.
+This is why it is important to stop being anxious, and you can use a variety of cognitive tools to stop the process of anxiety, for example learning to think realistically through behavioral experiments.
+In this article we are focusing on acceptance of thoughts and feared outcomes.
+This is a powerful cognitive tool that can help the brain to think realistically over time.

-One has to learn how to answer the brain correctly.
-Acceptance is a powerful tool, for example: "it is ok if that feared scenario happens.
-I accept and welcome every consequence if that scenario occurs".
-When the feared scenario does not occur in real life, and you have not prepared for it mentally or physically, you brain learns that what-if thinking is useless.
+When the brain reacts with anxiety, for example "what if X happens?", it is important to answer the brain correctly; acceptance could look like this: "It is ok if X feared scenario happens.
+I accept and welcome every consequence if such an outcome is realized".
+When the feared scenario does not occur in real life, and you have not prepared for it mentally or physically, your brain learns that what-if thinking is useless.
 You will thus begin to become less anxious over time.
-Important to notice that your behavior must reflect your thoughts.
-If you have said "it is ok", then you cannot have a behavior that is characteristic of being afraid - checking, asking, preparing etc. The person with generalized anxiety should stop asking others if something is dangerous or not.
-They should try letting go of being in control, and accept the scary thoughts that occur when not in control.
+It is important to notice that your behavior must reflect your thoughts.
+If you have thought "it is ok", then you cannot have a behavior that is characteristic of being afraid - checking, asking, preparing and alike.
+The person with generalized anxiety should stop asking others if something is dangerous or not.
+This is an attempt to gain control.
+Rather, they should try letting go of control, and accept the feared outcomes.

 Let us examine a person with social anxiety disorder.
 People with SAD can be anxious long before they are in a social setting.
 For example, if they are asked to present something in front of class or at work.
-The process of anxiety can start long before they are actually presenting.
-Many what-if thoughts and worst case scenarios are played in their minds over and over.
-During a presentation or in another social situation, people with SAD might try to hide that they are anxious and perform behaviors that reduce anxiety.
-These "security behaviors" actually worsens the anxiety in the future even if it reduces it a little during the social setting.
-Notice that distraction is a security behavior, and thus ought not to be used.
-After the social setting, many with SAD can think that they performed bad and that others now think of them negatively.
+The process of anxiety can start long before the presentation is to take place.
+Many what-if thoughts and worst-case scenarios are played in their minds over and over.
+During a presentation, people with SAD might try to hide that they are anxious and perform behaviors that reduce anxiety in the short-term.
+These "security behaviors" actually worsen anxiety in the future even if it reduces it during the social setting.
+After the social setting, many with SAD can think that they performed badly and that others now think negatively of them.
 They often overestimate how nervous they looked.

 All security behaviors that cause anxiety to decrease before, during and after a social setting will strengthen the anxiety over time.
 These behaviors should be reduced through acceptance.